 Senior Faculty Advisor: Clara D. Bloomfield, MD

-The Leukemia Tissue Bank Shared Resource (LTBSR) helps scientists translate basic research to the clinical setting by providing central collection, processing and storage of tissue samples from patients with leukemia, myeloma or lymphoma enrolled on Ohio State University Comprehensive Cancer Center – James Cancer Hospital and Solove Research Institute (OSUCCC – James) protocols.
-These samples are available to investigators at Ohio State and to outside collaborators who study the cellular and molecular properties of these diseases.
+The Leukemia Tissue Bank Shared Resource (LTBSR) helps scientists translate basic research to the clinical setting by providing central collection, processing, storage and characterization of tissue samples and derivatives (plasma, serum, DNA, RNA and protein) from patients with any hematologic malignancy enrolled on Ohio State University Comprehensive Cancer Center – James Cancer Hospital and Solove Research Institute (OSUCCC – James) protocols.
+These samples are available to investigators at OSU and to outside collaborators who study the cellular and molecular properties of these diseases.
 The ability to examine tumor cells from patients is an essential part of determining the causes of cancer and developing new and effective treatments.

-A National Cancer Institute (NCI)-sponsored biorepository, the HMSR has more than 40,000 vials of cryopreserved viable cells and 13,000 vials of matched frozen plasma and/or serum samples from more than 4,000 patients treated for leukemia and other malignancies.
+A National Cancer Institute-sponsored biorepository, the LTBSR has more than 40,000 vials of cryopreserved viable cells and 13,000 vials of matched frozen plasma and/or serum samples from more than 4,000 patients.

-To provide central collection and processing services and a state-of-the-art repository for samples from leukemia, lymphoma and myeloma patients enrolled on OSUCCC – James protocols.
+To provide central collection and processing services and a state-of-the-art repository for samples from hematologic malignancy patients enrolled on OSUCCC – James protocols.

 - LTBSR Director: David Lucas, PhD